 While the Beauceron is not the most popular dog breed out there, they deserve a little more recognition.
-They may look fierce, and are very protective of their family, but with those that they develop a bond with, their gentle spirit and loving nature truly shines.
-This is a great breed to consider if you have children, but be aware that they do require training and a fair amount of discipline before they’ll truly open up and show their true colors.
+They may look fierce and are very protective of their family, but with those that they develop a bond with, their gentle spirit and loving nature truly shine.
+This is a great breed to consider if you have children but be aware that they do require training and a fair amount of discipline before they’ll truly open up and show their true colors.

 9. Belgian Malinois

 This German Shepherd lookalike shares more than just its coloring and build with the slightly more popular breed.
 They’re also popular with police forces and make fantastic guard dogs.
 However, they are rarely aggressive unless provoked.
 Their loyalty and love of family are what make them protective.
 Be aware.
 This is a breed that needs constant exercise and work in order to truly thrive.

 They may look large and imposing but make no mistake – the Bernese Mountain Dog is a true gentle giant!
 They love affection and attention, and in return, offer dedication and love unlike anything else.
 This breed is rarely aggressive.
 Their energy is more aptly channeled into fun playtime and sleepy cuddles when their energy is runoff, making them perfect for families.